Ability Group

 Ability Group is a British property company based in Brentford founded in 1996 by hotelier and property tycoon Andreas Panayiotou.

 Ability Group had 7,000 residential properties, worth over £1 billion, before moving into hotels and commercial property.

 Ability Group owns Dunblane Hydro, Hilton Liverpool, Hilton Cambridge, Waldorf-Astoria Syon Park, DoubleTree Aberdeen.

 The hotel in Aberdeen had a £7 million renovation by The Ability Group.

+History

+Ability Group was founded by Andreas Panayiotou.
+By 2007, the group had built up around £1 billion in UK residential assets and had begun expanding into commercial property and hotels.

+Hotels

+In 2007, Ability Group acquired the Hilton hotel at Liverpool One for £60 million.
+The hotel was part of the Liverpool One development and was expected to open in 2009.

+The group has owned hotels including Premier Inn Glasgow, DoubleTree by Hilton Cambridge, Hilton Dunblane Hydro, Liverpool Hilton and Hilton London Syon Park.

+London Syon Park was originally developed by Ability Group at a reported cost of £70 million and operated by Hilton Worldwide.
+It opened as a Waldorf Astoria property before being rebranded as Hilton London Syon Park in 2013.